Are you ready to start a WordPress blog?

 We are using the premium version.
 Once you got activated the plugin with a valid license key, you will get future updates!

 You might be heard of the Divi WordPress theme.
-Divi is created by Elegant Themes.
+Elegant Themes created divi.
 By using Divi or Extra, you can easily create, customize your blog.
-There are some other plugins are available like Bloom, Monarch which will help you in lead generation and social media share buttons.
+Some other plugins are available like Bloom, Monarch, which will help you in lead generation and social media share buttons.